nickreisner/Blackjack-Card-Counter/README.md

-# Blackjack Basic Strategy with Player Card Detection
+# Blackjack Master: Blackjack Card Counting with Classical Computer Vision Techniques

-This script converts the Jupyter notebook functionality into a command-line tool that can detect and identify playing cards from images using computer vision techniques, and provides blackjack strategy recommendations.
+This project presents a computer vision-based system for detecting and analyzing blackjack hands from real-world images.
+Using a combination of classical computer vision techniques, the system identifies playing cards, determines the optimal move based on blackjack basic strategy, and maintains a running card count using the Hi-Lo method.

 ## Description

 A computer vision-based blackjack card detection system that analyzes playing card images to provide optimal strategy recommendations and card counting information.
+The approach relies on edge detection, contour approximation, and template matching to recognize individual cards accurately, then overlays game information onto a visual heads-up display (HUD), providing real-time strategy recommendations and betting advice.

 ## Rules
 This project assumes the following rules: